DanielPalij/DanielPalij/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I’m a cybersecurity graduate with hands-on experience in network defense, log analysis, and incident response.
+This portfolio highlights my projects and skills as I pursue a career as a Security Operations Center (SOC) analyst.

 ## Cybersecurity Skills & Projects